 MK2R+ Virtual COM Port Configuration

-The microHAM platform (MK2R+ and SMDs) create an interface to all of our logging and control software on our PCs via a series of Virtual COM Ports.
-The ports for radio CAT interfaces, PTT and FSK (RTTY) keying, and control of the CW and Voice Keyers in the MK2R+ are created by the microHAM Router as shown above.
-Each of the two radios at a given operating position have a unique set of ports for CAT and keying.
+The microHAM platform (MK2R+ and SMDs) creates an interface to all our logging and control software on our PCs via a series of Virtual COM Ports.
+The ports for radio CAT interfaces, PTT and FSK (RTTY) keying, and control of the CW and Voice Keyers in the MK2R+ are created by the microHAM Router, as shown above.
+Each of the two radios at a given operating position has a unique set of ports for CAT and keying.

 Station Master Deluxe Virtual COM Ports

 In addition, the SMD associated with each radio creates additional virtual COM ports to allow software programs to control the rotator associated with the currently selected antenna(s) on that SMD.
 The control also includes any “virtual rotators” associated with antenna(s) that may be selected on a given SMD.

 We use the DXLab Suite and the N1MM+ Logger at our station, which works well with the microHAM system.
 DXLab, including its Commander component (lower-right), is shown above, which provides the radio interface to the suite.
 If you look closely, you can see the Commander radio buttons, which select either of the two radios at this position.
 DXLab (and N1MM) know the microHAM control protocol and will automatically switch the associated MK2R+ to use the appropriate radio.
 This includes setting which radio is active to Tx, what audio is heard in the headphones/speakers, and what audio goes to the sound card for the associated MK2R+ and its radios.
 The appropriate routing of the shared microphone and CW paddles is also automatically configured.